spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 Linked hosts will sync their status and uploaded content, including images for the Palette agent and provider images, with each other.

-In a group of linked hosts that have not formed a cluster, only the leader node has access to functionality such as to change host settings, upload content, and create clusters.
-Once a cluster is created, all control plane nodes can act as leader nodes, and all control plane nodes will generate pairing tokens which you can use to link other nodes.
-If you upload content bundles to any of the control plane nodes, its content will be synced with the rest of the group of linked hosts.

 ### Limitations

 - All hosts must be deployed in the same deployment mode.
 For more information, refer to